Wildfires often occur in bogs and forest areas during very hot weather.

 - Outdoor workers; and

 - People who may not have many options or supports, including those who are homeless and with limited access to medical care.

 Where can I find information about current air quality and COVID-19 in my area?

 What actions can I take to minimize potential health impacts from wildfire smoke?

-Limit outdoor exercise when it is smoky outside or choose lower-intensity activities to reduce smoke exposure.
+- Limit outdoor exercise when it is smoky outside or choose less tiring activities to reduce smoke exposure.

 Can masks and face coverings reduce wildfire smoke exposure?

-Cloth face coverings that are used to slow the spread of COVID-19 offer little protection against harmful air pollutants in wildfire smoke because these coverings do not capture most small particles in smoke.
+- Cloth face coverings used to slow the spread of COVID-19 offer little protection against harmful air pollutants in wildfire smoke.
+This is because these coverings do not capture most small particles in smoke.

 What actions do people take if they need to evacuate?

 - Pay attention to local guidance about updated plans for evacuations and shelters, including potential shelters for your pets.